yandex-cloud/docs/en/speechsense/operations/data/upload-data.md

 ---
 title: Uploading audio data via API
-description: Follow this guide to upload audio data to {{ speechsense-name }} via gPRC API.
+description: Follow this guide to upload audio data to {{ speechsense-name }} via gRPC API.
 ---

-# Uploading audio data via the gPRC API
+# Uploading audio data via the gRPC API

 Use this guide to upload data to {{ speechsense-name }} for speech recognition and analysis via API.
 This example uses the following parameters: